RAIRLab/Spectra/README.md

 # Spectra

 Spectra is a general purpose planning system.
-It extends STRIPS-style planning by allowing arbitray DCEC and first-order formulae for state descriptions, background knowledge, and action descriptions rather than just predicates.
+It extends STRIPS-style planning by allowing arbitrary DCEC and first-order formulae for state descriptions, background knowledge, and action descriptions rather than just predicates.
 This allows, for instance, handling domains with infinite or unbounded objects elegantly (among other things).

 [Overview Presentation (pdf)](https://drive.google.com/open?id=1RHulFDgASACBkjvl-8ZEidj50NbGmKPu)